garyfleming/apis-for-decades/apis.md

 ^ That idea was REST and, unless you've read his thesis, it's probably quite different than you imagine.
 Now, I'm not going to try to explain the whole thing because I don't have the time, but let's talk about a few bits.

+^ Yes, I know that in this slide the title text is huge and broken up weirdly

+---

+# rep·re·sen·ta·
+# tion

+^ Aside: if you look up a word in a dictionary it often has these dots.
+They don't represent pronounciation.
+They're actually hinted places to take line breaks in constrained media (YMMV per dictionary).
+You might call that an affordance, if you knew what they were for.

 ---

 # Not Necessary